jonheese/poltergeist/readme.md

 #    "debug": false,
 #    "quiet": true
 #
+# edit start-poltergeist.ps1 and fill in the path to the pythonw.exe binary on your system
 ```

 #### Starting the Poltergeist client
 ```
-# Edit start-poltergeist.ps1 and fill in the path to the pythonw.exe binary on your system
 .\start-poltergeist.ps1
 ```